talk2car/Talk2Car/README.md

+Project financed by Internal Funds KU Leuven (C14/18/065).
+Talk2Car is part of the [MACCHINA](https://macchina-ai.cs.kuleuven.be/) project

 # Talk2Car

 This repository contains the data and development kit for the Talk2Car dataset presented in our paper [Talk2Car: Taking Control of Your Self-Driving Car](https://arxiv.org/pdf/1909.10838).